I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Snow welcomed

-Our winter to date has been relatively dry, and some concern about the coming summer’s water supply has made its way into … Continue reading
+Our winter to date has been relatively dry, and some concern about the coming summer’s water supply … Continue reading

 Once around The Mountain

-Those of us living in the Puget Sound region have a ready view of the most topographically prominent mountain in the … Continue reading
+Those of us living in the Puget Sound region have a ready view of the most topographically prominent … Continue reading

 Wet?
 Yes.
 Cold?
 Somewhat.

-The weather the past several days has been amongst the coldest in the region for a couple of years, and each day the yellow … Continue reading
+The weather the past several days has been amongst the coldest in the region for a couple of years … Continue reading

 Excuse me, your elevator is low on oil